-The data were subjected to basic statistics in order to give initial information about the traits across the genotypes and parameters such as mean, standard deviation (SD) and coefficient of variation (CV) for each one of the 13 studied traits were calculated.
+The data were subjected to analysis of variance and basic statistics order to give initial information about the traits across the genotypes and parameters such as mean, standard deviation (SD) and coefficient of variation (CV) for each one of the 13 studied traits were calculated.
 Cluster analysis was implemented using the hierarchical clustering techniques, based on UPGMA (unweighted pair-group method using an arithmetic average) by subjecting the 10 x 13 data matrix to cluster analysis based on squared Euclidean distances for similarity measurement.
 In order to identify the patterns of phenotypic variation, Principal Component Analysis (PCA) was conducted.
-The PCs with Eigen value >1.0 was considered as inherently more informative than any single variable alone [13] (Kaiser 1960).
+The PCs with Eigen value >1.0 was considered as inherently more informative than any single variable alone [20] (Kaiser 1960).
 The PCA was further rotated using the varimax method with Kaiser Normalization.
-SAS [14] (SAS Institute, Inc 2002) and SPSS version 17 for Windows statistical software packages were used for the analysis.
+SAS [21] (SAS Institute, Inc 2002) and SPSS version 17 for Windows statistical software packages were used for the analysis.